SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Getting Beyond SF

-There are also great ways for getting around the the entire Bay Area on public transportation.
+There are great ways for getting around the the entire Bay Area on public transportation.
 This section provides some tips and information on these three options.
 You will also find some more information on getting around San Francisco plus tips to get to and from popular Bay Area destinations and beyond.

 BART